 This document is a report dealing with the effort made by the PANDA Technical Assessment Group (TAG) tracking.
-Main scope of this TAG is the definition of requirements for the tracking detectors and the procedure needed to come to a final concept and layout of the PANDA tracking system.
-Apart from the author members of the TAG are:
+The main scope of this TAG is the definition of requirements for the tracking detectors and the procedure needed to come to a final concept and layout of the PANDA tracking system.
+The TAG consists of the following members:

 - K.-T. Brinkmann

 - P. Gianotti

+- F. Hügging

 - B. Ketzer

 - S. Neubert

 - J. Ritman

 - J. Smyrski

 - M. Steinke